OSMBrasil/simple-osmWd2csv/README.md

 # simple-osmWd2csv

-Simplest and stupid algoritm to convert big big OSM files into **simple CSV file for [Wikidata-tag](https://wiki.openstreetmap.org/wiki/Key:wikidata) analysis**.
+[Simplest and stupid algoritm (v0.0.2)](https://github.com/OSMBrasil/simple-osmWd2csv/tree/v0.0.2) and some evolution to convert big OSM files into **simple CSV file for [Wikidata-tag](https://wiki.openstreetmap.org/wiki/Key:wikidata) analysis**.

+This project have two distinct parts:

-This project is suitable for *OSM beginners*, for Unix *agile* pipeline lovers...
-And for those who do not trust anyone: to *fact checking*.
+1. **XML parser**: converts a big [OSM XML file](https://wiki.openstreetmap.org/wiki/OSM_XML) into a lean tabular format, the intermediary CSV "raw" format.
+There are other tolls (eg. OPL), this one is suitable for *OSM beginners*, for Unix *agile* pipeline lovers...
+And for those who do not trust anyone: to *fact checking*.<br/> The pipeline of [`step1-osmWd2csv_pre.sh`](src/step1-osmWd2csv_pre.sh) and [`step2-osmWd2csv.php`](src/step2-osmWd2csv.php).

+2. **Final parser and SQL database**.
+It is not so simple, have some mix of libraries and medium-complexity SQL processing.
+Produce all final products, including the exportation to the proposed data interchange format, `.wdDump.csv`.

 The target of the "OSM Wikidata-elements CSV file" is to feed PostgreSQL (or SQLite) with complete and reliable data.
 See eg. [Semantic-bridge OSM-Wikidata](https://github.com/OSMBrasil/semantic-bridge) project.